alexch/codelikethis/public/projects/today_i_learned_web.md

 | text        | `To convert JSON to JavaScript object user JSON.parse("{'some': 'json'}");` |      2 |
 | when        | `2018-01-01T12:15:00+0400`                                                    |      2 |

+**And** should be able to navigate to an individual entry's page by clicking on the text

 <!--/BOX-->

 <!--BOX-->